joshualevineit/first-virtual-machine/README.md

 <br />

 <h3>STEP 11</h3>
-On the page for your new VM, <strong>select the public IP address and copy it to your clipboard.</strong>
+On the page for your new VM, select the <strong>public IP address</strong> and copy it to your clipboard.
 <p>
 <br>
 <img src="https://i.imgur.com/WNRPo70.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>